Legit-Labs/legitify/docs/github/runner_group/runner_group_not_limited_to_selected_repositories.md

 ---
 layout: default
-title: Runner group is not limited to selected repositories
+title: Runner Group Is Not Limited to Selected Repositories
 parent: Runner_Group Policies
 grand_parent: GitHub Policies
 ---

-## Runner group is not limited to selected repositories
+## Runner Group Is Not Limited to Selected Repositories
 policy name: runner_group_not_limited_to_selected_repositories

 severity: MEDIUM